felixbur/nkululeko/ini_file.md

       * features = *python list of selected features to be used (all others ignored)*
     * **xbow**: [open crossbow](https://github.com/openXBOW) features codebook computed from open smile features
       * size = 500 *(codebook size)*
+      * assignments = 1 *(number of words in the bag representation where the counter is increased for each input LLD)*
       * with_os = *with added opensmile eGemaps features*
 * **needs_feature_extraction**: if features should be extracted newly even if already stored
   * needs_feature_extraction = False